-Long gone are the days of posting on your facebook and all of your Facebook fans will see the post.
-Organic reach of business pages is almost none existant that’s why more and more businesses are transitioning to a paid post to compensate.
+Long gone are the days of posting on your Facebook, and all of your Facebook fans will see the post.
+Organic reach of business pages is almost none existent that’s why more and more businesses are transitioning to a paid post to compensate.

 But as we all know, small businesses don’t have the same marketing budget as a billion-dollar company.

-In this post, we are sharing some of the essential tips to get the most of your Facebook marketing budget.
+In this post, we are sharing some of the essential tips to get the most of your Facebook advertising budget.

 Post with Intent

 these days simply posting things on your Facebook page and hoping someone sees them no longer works.
 You need to have a goal and decide what you are looking to accomplish with that post.

 The best way to do this is to look at your Facebook insights to understand what posts are getting more interaction with your audience.

 Here’s a detailed infographic to guide you on how to use the Facebook Insights tool.

 We’re all busy.
 And when we’re busy without a plan in place for the tasks we have to get done, things inevitably slip through the cracks.
 Social media content is no exception.